New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Higher productivity: According to one study, 95% of corporate employees are more productive than before the pandemic.
 Less commuting and minimal workplace distractions are possible reasons.
 While some attribute this success to having fully remote employees, others suggest that it’s about striking a balance between remote and in-office work.
 This way, all employees’ working styles can be accommodated.

-Better work-life balance: Work-life balance is the biggest reason that job seekers look for flexible work.
-Whether it’s having time to pick up kids from school or finishing work in time to get to the gym, hybrid work caters more to employees’ personal lives.
+Better work-life balance: Work-life balance is the biggest reason job seekers seek flexible work.
+Whether having time to pick up kids from school or finishing work in time to get to the gym, hybrid work caters more to employees’ personal lives.

 Disadvantages of a Hybrid Workplace

-Potential for reduced employee engagement: Removed from the office, employees could be at greater risk of feeling disengaged and disconnected from colleagues.
-As some employees work remotely while others come into the office, certain workers may start feeling left out.
+Potential for reduced employee engagement: If employees are removed from the office, they could be at greater risk of feeling disengaged and disconnected from colleagues.
+As some employees work remotely while others come into the office, certain workers may feel left out.

 Less employee collaboration: Studies conducted during the pandemic showed that full-time employees who worked from home experienced a 37% drop in collaboration time.
 When you introduce the added element of having some employees in-office and others away, the impacts on collaboration can increase.